edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 # Developer Documentation

 To build your own computer vision and edge AI applications with Darcy, you need to make a Docker container that includes the Darcy AI SDK.
-The details of how to create your Docker container and how to use the SDK are available using the link below.
+The details of how to create your Docker container and how to use the SDK are available using the information and the links below.
 There is also a link for helpful resources that you can use to get familiar with the technologies that power Darcy and technologies that are important for computer vision and AI development.

 ## What you use to build your application